D-WIS/DDHub-Semantic-Interoperability/docs/drilling_signals/Mud_Rheology.md

 ## Quantity
 The rheology is often represented by a series of measurements that associate a shear stress to a shear rate.
-- Shear stress in a pressure, in Pascal
+- Shear stress is a pressure, in Pascal
-- Shear rate in expressed in reciprocal seconds (1/s).
+- Shear rate is expressed in reciprocal seconds (1/s).

 Alternative representations refer to parameters of rheological models:
 - Bingham plastic: plastic viscosity and yield point